14 Combined Loads

 Click to expand

-In previous chapters, individual sources of longitudinal normal stress were considered: axial loads (@sec-axial-loading), bending loads (Chapter 9), and pressure loads (Chapter 13).
-With all three of these forms of loading present, we can express the generalized equation for total longitudinal stress as:
+Previous chapters considered individual sources of longitudinal normal stress: axial loads (Chapter 5), bending loads (Chapter 9), and pressure loads (Chapter 13).
+With all three of these forms of loading present we can express the generalized equation for total longitudinal stress as

-𝜎L = total normal stress in longitudinal direction {Pa, psi]
+𝜎L = Total normal stress in the longitudinal direction [Pa, psi]

 \[\sigma_V=\sigma_H=\sigma_{hoop}=\frac{pr} {t}\]

-Of course, for problems with no pressure, the pressure terms would be excluded.
+Of course, for problems without pressure, the pressure terms would be excluded.

 Of the three types of longitudinal normal stress, bending stress tends to be the most complex to understand in terms of calculation inputs and signs, especially with varying coordinate axes directions.
-Section 14.2.1 re-visits the concept of bending stress in order to discuss how to generalize the equations presented in Chapter 9 to any orientation of body with any arrangement of coordinate axes.
+Section 14.2.1 revisits the concept of bending stress to discuss how to generalize the Chapter 9 equations to any orientation of body with any arrangement of coordinate axes.

 14.2.1 Generalized Bending Stress Equation

-In Section 9.3, an equation for bending stress in the x direction based on bending around the cross-sectional axes y and z was derived.
-That equation is:
+Section 9.3 derived an equation for bending stress in the x direction based on bending around the cross-sectional axes y and z.
+That equation is

 \[ \sigma_x=-\frac{M_z y}{I_z}+\frac{M_y z}{I_y} \]

 The minus sign in front of the Mz term and the plus sign in front of the My term are part of the derived equation.
 When the correct signs for Mz, My, y, and z are inserted, the correct sign of the stress is obtained (positive for tensile and negative for compressive).
-In Chapter 9, no other cross-sectional axes were considered so that focus on the general concept of bending stress could be more easily maintained.
+Note that Chapter 9 considered no other cross-sectional axes so that focus on the general concept of bending stress could be more easily maintained.

 When the cross-sectional axes are not y and z, we apply the same general form of the above bending stress equation.
-However, for a different set of axes, not only do we need to change the bending moment and moment of inertia axes in the equation, we also need to reconsider the signs in front of each term.
-In any given bending load situation, the bending moments are the moments around the centroidal axes of the cross-section (V and H) and the resulting normal stress is in the longitudinal direction (L).
+However, for a different set of axes, we not only need to change the bending moment and second moment of area axes in the equation but also need to reconsider the signs in front of each term.
+In any given bending load situation the bending moments are the moments around the centroidal axes of the cross-section (V and H) and the resulting normal stress is in the longitudinal direction (L).

-We can then re-frame the bending stress equation in a generalized form:
+Given this information, we can then reframe the bending stress equation in a generalized form.

 𝜎(bending) = Bending stress in the longitudinal direction [Pa, psi]